 The main exposition is located in the basement of the right wing of the building.
-The exposition floor is divided by walls, on which panels with victims’ categoris can to be found.
-On every part there is a TV with screening of films of testimonies of the victims.
+The exposition is divided by walls, on which we can find panels with categories of victims.
+In every part, there is a TV with video-testimonies of the victims.

 On four TV screens one can see eight categories of testimonies.
 Names of the convicted for political reasons are being projected onto the central wall.
-The names are shown in two columns, and the total length of the projected films is 12 hours.
+The names are shown in two columns, and the total length of the projection of 12 hours.

 Illicit publishing, copying and propagation of books and periodicals that were forbidden by the regime.